 An Individual Voluntary Arrangement (IVA) is a private agreement between you and those you owe money to.
 This agreement sets out a repayment plan to pay off your creditors with a monthly amount that you can afford.

-IVA help is not available for those living in Scotland (the alternative in this region is a Protected Trust Deed).
+IVA debt plan is not available for those living in Scotland (the alternative in this region is a Protected Trust Deed).

 To apply for IVA help, you must use an Insolvency Practitioner, who will communicate with your creditors to arrive at an agreement of repayment.
 A minimum of 75% of your creditors must agree to the terms for them all to be bound by it.